Феохромоцитома

 • Give alpha-blockers first before beta-blockers.
 Unopposed beta-2-blockade can cause paradoxical increase in blood pressure by blocking beta-mediated vasodilation.

 When bilateral tumors are documented or suspected (as in a patient with multiple endocrine neoplasia [MEN]), sufficient hydrocortisone (100 mg IV twice a day) given before and during surgery avoids acute glucocorticoid insufficiency due to bilateral adrenalectomy.
+Sometimes cortical-sparing surgery is an alternative.

 Most pheochromocytomas can be removed laparoscopically.
 Blood pressure must be continuously monitored via an intra-arterial catheter, and volume status is closely monitored.
-Anesthesia should be induced with a nonarrhythmogenic drug (eg, a thiobarbiturate) and continued with an inhaled drug (eg, enflurane, isoflurane).
+Anesthesia should be induced with a nonarrhythmogenic drug and continued with an inhaled drug (eg, enflurane, isoflurane).
 During surgery, paroxysms of hypertension should be controlled with injections of phentolamine 1 to 5 mg IV or nitroprusside infusion (2 to 4 mcg/kg/minute), and tachyarrhythmias should be controlled with propranolol or esmolol.
 If a muscle relaxant is needed, drugs that do not release histamine are preferred.
 Atropine should not be used preoperatively.

 Preoperative blood transfusion (1 to 2 units) may be given before the tumor is removed in anticipation of blood loss.
 If blood pressure has been well controlled before surgery, a diet high in salt is recommended to increase blood volume.
 An infusion of norepinephrine 4 to 12 mg/L in a dextrose-containing solution beginning at 0.05 mcg/kg/minute and titrated to effect may be considered if hypotension develops.
 Some patients whose hypotension responds poorly to norepinephrine may benefit from hydrocortisone 100 mg IV, but adequate fluid replacement is usually all that is required.

 Malignant metastatic pheochromocytoma should be treated with alpha-blockers and beta-blockers.
 The tumor may be indolent and survival long-lasting.
 However, even with rapid tumor growth, blood pressure can be controlled.
 I-131 MIBG or more recently lutetium-177 dotatate can help relieve symptoms in patients with residual disease.
 Metyrosine, a tyrosine hydroxylase inhibitor, may be used to decrease catecholamine production in patients whose blood pressure is difficult to control.
 Radiation therapy may reduce bone pain due to metastases.
 Chemotherapy is rarely effective, but the most common regimen tried is the combination of cyclophosphamide, vincristine, and dacarbazine.
 The chemotherapy agent temozolomide and targeted therapy with sunitinib or possibly cabozantinib may also be effective.
+Belzutifan, a hypoxia-inducible factor inhibitor used in the treatment of associated cancers in patients with von Hippel-Lindau disease, is currently undergoing clinical trials in patients with malignant metastatic pheochromocytoma.

 Ключові моменти